vbmacher/aws-scripts/README.md

 List of available scripts:

-- `mwaa-cli` - Executes Airflow CLI command remotely on any MWAA environment
+- `mwaa` - Executes Airflow CLI command remotely on any MWAA environment

 ### CodeArtifact